Joel Gausten is a New England-based writer and musician.

-A drummer since age 9, Gausten has played in a variety of bands, including Electric Frankenstein, The Undead (fronted by former Misfits guitarist Bobby Steele), The Sixth Chamber, Broken Heroes and The Graveyard School, appearing on dozens of CDs, singles, EPs and internationally distributed compilations.
+A drummer since age 9, Gausten has played in a variety of bands, including Electric Frankenstein, The Undead (fronted by former Misfits guitarist Bobby Steele), The Sixth Chamber, Broken Heroes and The Graveyard School.
+His personal discography is comprised of nearly 50 releases as of January 2021.

 In 1995, he rehearsed with The Misfits as a fill-in drummer and later appeared on a number of Misfits bootlegs recorded during these rehearsal sessions.

 In 2001, he performed as a member of Pigface alongside (among others) Martin Atkins (Killing Joke), Chris Connelly (Revolting Cocks), Charles Levi (My Life With The Thrill Kill Kult), Chris Haskett (Rollins Band) and Meg Lee Chin.

 In 2011, Gausten released a solo EP, Snake Bite Blues, which featured contributions from Pete Jones (Public Image Limited), Sonny Bellavance (The Devil’s Guitar) and Keith LeBlanc (Tackhead).